kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ---

 "Phase Loop Dynamics" and "PLD" are claimed as common law trademarks of Kiyoshi Sasano.
-Their use is permitted under the Trademark Policy in `LICENSES/TRADEMARK_POLICY.md.`
+Use of the marks is governed by the project's trademark policy.

 Maintainer: **Kiyoshi Sasano**
 Copyright © 2025

+---

 ---